3D Selección del material de impresión: Una guía para ingenieros y compradores

 If your part needs to withstand impacts, altas temperaturas, o productos químicos, focus on these rigid materials:

-• ABS-M30 (FDM): A top pick for toughness.
+• ABS-M30 (MDF): A top pick for toughness.
 It has a glass transition temperature of 105°C and resists phosphorus and hydrochloric acid.
 Por ejemplo, it’s widely used to make drain pipes y asthma inhalers—parts that need to be strong and chemical-resistant.

 2.2 Materials for Softness and Elasticity